Bills and housing costs

 - your local council in England, Scotland or Wales

 - the Housing Executive in Northern Ireland

-- a not-for-profit organisation that rents to people who have a low income or certain needs (a housing association).
+- a housing association – this is a not-for-profit organisation that rents to people who have a low income or certain needs.

-If you may miss a rent payment or have already missed one, speak to the person or organisation you rent from (your landlord) as soon as possible.
-You may be able to arrange to pay off what you owe in instalments (several smaller amounts over a period of time).
+Who you rent from is called your landlord.
+If you may miss a rent payment, or have already missed one, speak to your landlord as soon as possible.
+You may be able to arrange to pay off what you owe in instalments.
+This means paying lots of smaller amounts over a period of time.

 It is important that you and your landlord agree about how much you owe.
 You can ask your landlord for a statement of your rent.
 Their statement and your records should show the same thing.